googleapis/google-cloud-ruby/google-cloud-api_gateway-v1/README.md

 # Ruby Client for the API Gateway V1 API

-API Client library for the API Gateway V1 API

 API Gateway enables you to provide secure access to your backend services through a well-defined REST API that is consistent across all of your services, regardless of the service implementation.
-Clients consume your REST APIS to implement standalone apps for a mobile device or tablet, through apps running in a browser, or through any other type of app that can make a request to an HTTP endpoint.

 https://github.com/googleapis/google-cloud-ruby